aravindsrinivas/aravindsrinivas/README.md

-### I am a Deep Learning Researcher with interests in scaling large models to do useful things.  👋
+### Deep Learning Researcher with interests in scaling large models to do useful things.  👋

 <!--
 **aravindsrinivas/aravindsrinivas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.